Rushmere3D/Voron-0.2/cheetah-v3_klipper.md

 * Run the command `make`
 * The `make` command, when completed, creates a firmware file **klipper.bin** which is stored in the folder `/home/pi/klipper/out`.

-There are multiple options for getting this firmware file installed onto your Cheetah v3.

 ### Firmware Installation
 #### DFU Firmware Install